(first posted 7/17/2016)

 In his 1995 book “The Road Ahead” Bill Gates mentioned his concern about the difficulty of corporate founders and CEOs maintaining and successfully managing the corporations they created through the changing business and technical world.
 Bill Gates said avoiding this corporate killer condition was a primary priority.

-Even with his awareness and careful observations, Gates missed some big parts of the Internet revolution and some popular software functions and he had to play fast catch up to, or buy out, smaller and more flexible competitors.
+Even with this awareness and careful observations, Gates missed some big parts of the Internet revolution and some critical software functions.
+Accordingly, he had to play catch up to out-develop, or buy-out, smaller, smarter, and more flexible competitors.

 Ken Olsen did not catch up.
 He tried, but his efforts were always too little, too late, or badly out of touch with the real world from which he was sadly isolated by the corporate bubble built around him.